fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/project.md

 As with the other assignments, the assesment is based on the quality of your documentation, so try to:

-* Set yourself a 'hypotheseis' to test: "Can I make this thing using this process".
-State this hypothesis
+* Set yourself – and state – a hypothesis to test: "Can I make this thing using this process?"
 * Document what you did to test it
 * Show your results and a plan for how to improve the next version
 * Iterate